Meiningen station: History

 After the construction of the Inner German border, East German railways developed new long-distance services in East Germany.
 Meiningen station was now the start and end point for express and semi-fast trains to Erfurt, Halle, Leipzig, Berlin, Dresden–Görlitz and Stralsund–Barth (Ostsee).
 Railway traffic and passenger number increased greatly from 1960 to 1989.
 The daily number of trains increased to more than 200 trains.

 Diesel locomotives were stationed at the depot from 1967.
-Around 1970, the Städteschnellverkehr (“city rapid”) service to Berlin was abandoned.
-From 25 October 1976 the Städteexpress (“city express”) service Rennsteig ran between Berlin and Meiningen.
+Around 1970, the Städteschnellverkehr ("city rapid") service to Berlin was abandoned.
+From 25 October 1976 the Städteexpress ("city express") service Rennsteig ran between Berlin and Meiningen.
 The relatively small station was now congested and often two trains departed simultaneously from a platform.
 In 1980 a new roundhouse with 12 locomotive stalls and a turntable was inaugurated at the railway depot.
 Furthermore, a new carriage washing facility was opened in the Bavarian part of the station.

 After German reunification in 1990 and the reopening of the Meiningen–Schweinfurt line in 1991, the first new express services were established from Berlin via Meiningen to Würzburg or Schweinfurt.
 After the closure of these services by Deutsche Bahn at the end of the 1990s, Meiningen station increasingly lost its importance.
 The city built a new bus station in 1998 adjacent to the railway land near platforms 1 and 2, offering travellers good connections between buses and trains.
 The tank farm and the coal yard at the locomotive depot of the Bavarian station were demolished.
 The Meiningen base fire station was built in their place.

 In 2001 Deutsche Bahn transferred regional rail services in the southern Thuringia area to Süd-Thüringen-Bahn (STB), founded in 1999.
 Its new rail routes and operations were based in Meiningen station.
 STB took over the depot in the same year and has used it since then as a maintenance facility and business headquarters.
 Since 2004, Erfurter Bahn (EB) has operated the Unterfranken-Shuttle, a new direct rail link between Meiningen and Schweinfurt.
-The Unterfranken-Shuttle uses the tracks and platforms of the Bavarian station as well as the Meininger station as the location of its business operations.
+The Unterfranken-Shuttle (RB 40) uses the tracks and platforms of the Bavarian station as well as the Meininger station as the location of its business operations.
 The Bavarian section of the station is also used for parking Deutsche Bahn Regional-Express trains.
 On the 150th anniversary of the Werra Railway on 2 November 2008, a memorial plaque was attached to the station building.